GPurgatorio/Master-Computer-Science-ICT/README.md

 <!-- Please add here your questions -->

+## @megantosh

-@megantosh: my exam was a variation of the above questions:
+My exam was a variation of the above questions:

 **Design a data center that should contain 40 Racks, consuming  15 kW each.
 Discuss all necessary considerations, e.g. Power Distribution, Cabling, Cooling.**